Arshia1381/MemTestHelper/DDR4 OC Guide.md

 7. Set `tRAS = tCL + tRCD(RD) + 2`.
 Increase if unstable.
    * Setting tRAS lower than this can incur a [performance penalty](https://www.overclock.net/threads/official-intel-ddr4-24-7-memory-stability-thread.1569364/page-188#post-25801780).
+   * tRAS often has a minimum value.
+On Intel platforms, this is typically a minimum of 28 clocks.
+On AMD, this value is at a minimum of 21 clocks.

 8. Set `tRC = tRP + tRAS`.
 Increase if unstable.
    * tRC is only available on AMD and some Intel UEFIs.
    * On Intel UEFIs, tRC does seem to be affected by tRP and tRAS, even if it is hidden.